msmiley/iftop/README.md

 # iftop

-Use the power and speed of iftop to get flow rates and totals of traffic incident on a network device.
+Use the power and speed of [iftop](http://www.ex-parrot.com/pdw/iftop/) to get flow rates and totals of traffic incident on a network device.

 Note that the user running this process will need capture permissions on the specified device.

-Examples of how this is done:
+Examples of how this is typically done:

 linux: